NetBLADE-framework/NetBLADE-framework.github.io/_techniques/079-account-balance-withdrawal.md

 ---
-title: Fund Withdrawal
+title: Account Balance Withdrawal
-parent: /tactics/20-transaction-redirect
+parent: /tactics/20-cashout
 ref-id: TEQ-079
 short-desc: The adversary withdraws monetary balances from their target to an account in their control.
 layout: technique